 On April 8, 1952, Maurice Richard scored what is arguably the greatest goal of his storied NHL career.
 It was Game Seven of the Stanley Cup Semi-Final.
-The second-place Montreal Canadiens were heavy favorites over fourth place finishers the Boston Bruins, and were expected to cruise into the final round.
+The second-place Montreal Canadiens were heavy favorites over the fourth-place finisher, the Boston Bruins, and were expected to cruise into the final round.

 Boston rallied back with a pair of victories of their own at the Boston Garden, before stunning the Habs in Montreal with a 1-0 win in Game Five.
 Jack McIntyre provided the lone goal at 3:30 of the third period, and "Sugar" Jim Henry stopped 31 Canadiens shots in front of a shocked Forum crowd.
 Boston was headed home with a 3-2 series lead.

-Game Six would be a enduring double overtime game, in which Canadiens coach Dick Irvin prophesized would require the Canadiens to play the greatest game in the history of the NHL It was exactly that, a physical game that took it's tool on everyone, including Irvin who caught a puck off the stick of Bruins legend Milt Schmidt, and required several stitches.
+Game Six would be an enduring double-overtime game, in which Canadiens coach Dick Irvin prophesied would require the Canadiens to play the greatest game in the history of the NHL.
+It was exactly that; a physical game that took its toll on everyone, including Irvin who caught a puck off the stick of Bruins legend Milt Schmidt, and required several stitches.
 Richard suffered a bruised knee, and defenseman Emile "Butch" Bouchard suffered a charley horse.

 The Bruins held a two-goal lead in the deciding game, following the first period of play.
 Montreal responded on a goal by rookie Eddie Mazur in the second to get within one.